 Drivers and front-seat passengers should take care to sit a certain distance from the airbags in case they suddenly deploy.
 However, sometimes airbags can cause harm even when they deploy properly.
 Most commonly, they can result in eye injuries and burns or abrasions.
 Respiratory issues also can arise from the chemicals that an airbag releases, especially for people who have sensitive lungs or certain health conditions.

 If you believe that an airbag failed to deploy properly and thereby caused your injuries, you should make sure to preserve the airbag, the crash sensor, and other related components of your car.
 You should try to keep your vehicle even if the insurer declares it to be a total loss and tries to take possession of it.
 Having evidence from your car’s computer can be critical in establishing fault for airbag injuries.

-Most airbag injuries will lead to a product liability claim, which is different from a standard car accident case.
+Most airbag injuries will lead to a products liability claim, which is different from a standard car accident case.
 These claims usually involve showing that the airbag suffered from a manufacturing defect or a design defect.
 A manufacturing defect is a problem with your specific airbag or sensor, which must have been made differently from its intended design.
 By contrast, a design defect is a problem with the way that the manufacturer designed the airbag or sensor.
 It must have been unreasonably dangerous because its maker failed to take into account certain safety risks that it should have addressed.
 You may need expert witnesses and technical evidence to prove liability, so you probably should retain an attorney to bring your case.
 Defendants may include the manufacturer of your car as well as the manufacturer of the airbag and any entities that were responsible for maintaining, repairing, or replacing the airbag.